 Above ground assets should be verified for existence and any changes in condition at regular intervals.
 These inspections should be formally recorded and signed off and, where possible, shall be worked into the routine maintenance inspections.

-The municipality may allocate day-to-day duties relating to such control, verification and safekeeping to asset custodians, and record such in the asset register.
+The municipality may allocate day-to-day duties relating to such control, verification and safekeeping to asset custodians.

 (b) Responsibilities